Click on the images help you identify an Big-toothed aspen.

-Medium to large; height sometimes 60' to 80', diameter 10" to 20"; slender, rather rigid branches create narrow round-topped crown.
+Can grow to a height of 60' to 80' with a diameter of 10"to 20"; slender rather rigid branches create narrow round-topped crown.

-Simple, alternate on stem, length 2" to 4"; coarse toothed; dark green upper surface turning yellow in autumn; appears one to two weeks later than that of quaking aspen, and at first is silvery white.
+Simple, alternate on stem, 2" to 4"; coarse-toothed; dark green upper surface turning yellow in autumn; appears one to tow weeks later than that of quaking aspen, and at first is silvery white.
 Buds are light gray, downy, and larger than those of quaking aspen.

-Capsules are grouped in 3" to 6" long catkins; matures in late spring.
+Small, cotton like capsules grouped in 3" to 6" catkins, easily carried by the wind for long distances; matures in late spring.